granthale/granthale.com2/data/books/beginning-of-infinity.md

 ---
 title: 'Beginning of Infinity'
 author: 'David Deutsch'
-dateFinished: 'WIP'
+dateFinished: '2023-12-31'

-summary: "Knowledge acquisition is a 'beginning of infinity'.
-However, for that to be the case, Popperian conditions of continuous creativity and criticisim are required.
-Fallibilism is the mindset that leads to these.
-More broadly, science is explanation, not experimentation."
+summary: "Knowledge, as defined by our best explanation, is potentially infinite.
+For that to be the case, Popperian conditions of continuous conjecture and criticisim are required.
+Fallibilism is the prerequisite."
 rating: 10
 ---